 October 1, 1925 - Mount Rushmore is dedicated as a national monument.

 October 4, 1927 - Work begins on the monument.
 The sculptor/designer is Gutzon Borglum.
 Four hundred workers sculpt the monument using dynamite and drills.
 Workers use much smaller models (about one-twelfth the size) to envision the final product.

 July 4, 1930 - The section of George Washington is dedicated.

-June 10, 1933 - FDR issues Executive Order 6166 making Mount Rushmore part of the National Park Service.
+June 10, 1933 - Franklin D. Roosevelt issues Executive Order 6166, making Mount Rushmore part of the National Park Service.

 August 30, 1936 - Thomas Jefferson’s section is dedicated.